625 Bridgeway, Sausalito, CA 94965 (See Map Below) Phone: 415-332-3544

 Venice Gourmet Deli

-Sausalito residents often argue about which local deli is the best… and for 50 years many locals have said this landmark spot is the answer.
-Although they have no tables inside, they have a fabulous view of the Bay and San Francisco and there are a few sidewalk tables in front.
+Sausalito residents often argue about which local deli is the best… and for 50 years many locals have said the landmark spot named Venice Gourmet Deli is the answer.
+Although they have just one small table inside, they have a fabulous view of the Bay and San Francisco and there are several sidewalk tables in front.

 Every summer thousands of Sausalito visitors hunt for an “impulse lunch,” and Venice Gourmet stands out as one of a handful of gems in the prime visitor zone: a place with really high quality food at the same prices other places charge for cheap ingredients, and even when the line is long they maintain very friendly service.
 As a result it’s a popular lunch place year-round for people who work in the area.

-This is the kind of deli where you can order several different kinds of salami — not to mention other Italian delicacies — for your sandwich.
-To be fair, you can do the same thing at some big gourmet supermarket deli’s, with it’s not the same experience as it is here at a small family operation where a lot of the faces haven’t changed since we founded OurSausalito eight years ago.
+Venice Gourmet is the kind of deli where you can order several different kinds of salami — not to mention other Italian delicacies — for your sandwich.
+To be fair, you can do the same thing at some big gourmet supermarket deli’s, but it’s not the same experience as it is here at a small family operation where a lot of the faces haven’t changed since we founded OurSausalito.com 14 years ago.
 With certain kinds of meats they may volunteer that they have a variety of cheese you haven’t thought of that would taste great with your sandwich, all for the same price.
 Their sour french rolls are real San Francisco style sourdough baked locally.

 Something else that people should know about Venice Gourmet Deli?
 Find that perfect kitchen gadget there to decant wine and whip potatoes at the same time?
 Is it true that when Napoleon took over Venice he said, “Veni, Vidi, Vino!”?
 Disagree with any of our suggestions?
 Please let us know!